rq/rq/docs/results.md

 Return values are written back to Redis with a limited lifetime (via a Redis expiring key), which is merely to avoid ever-growing Redis databases.

-The TTL of these keys cannot be changed currently, nor can the expiration be disabled.
+The TTL value of these keys cannot be changed currently, nor can it be disabled altogether.
 If this introduces any real life problems, we might support specifying it in the future.
 For now, we're keeping it simple.